OSGeo/OSGeoLive-doc/en/overview/ushahidi_overview.rst

 * Ability to upload and download mass reports.
 * Ability to layer KML/KMZ files on the map.
 * Supports custom pages and tabs.
-* Site statitics and analytics.
+* Site statistics and analytics.
 * Plugin system.
 * One click upgrade.
 * Supports multiple SMS providers.